Spot demand lifts zinc futures

 Magazine Archives

-New Delhi, Apr 25 (PTI) Zinc prices rose 0.38 per cent to Rs 224.75 per kg in futures trade Thursday, tracking a firm trend at the physical markets on the back of pick up in demand.
-At the Multi Commodity Exchange, zinc for May delivery was trading higher by 85 paise, or 0.38 per cent, at Rs 224.75 per kg with a business turnover of 4,920 lots.
-Marketmen said fresh positions created by participants due to pick up in demand from consuming industries in the spot market, mainly led to the rise in zinc prices at futures trade.
-PTI SHW RVKRVK
+New Delhi, Oct 9 (PTI) Zinc prices inched up by 0.10 percent to Rs 198.15 per kg in futures market Tuesday as traderscreated fresh positions following upsurge in demand in thespot market.
+At the Multi Commodity Exchange, zinc for delivery incurrent month traded higher by 20 paise, or 0.10 per cent to Rs 198.15 per kg in business turnover of 3,102 lots.
+Market analysts attributed rise in zinc futures to raising of bets by participants following pick up in demand from consuming industries in the spot market amid a firm trend in select base metals in global markets.
+PTI SUN SUN ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today